Statistics from Altmetric.com

 Animal experiments as well as clinical data indicate that the immunopathogenesis of Crohn’s disease and ulcerative colitis differ at the level of T cell differentiation and activation although the governing mechanisms responsible for these differences have been incompletely defined.
 In both diseases, activation of T cells is evident but pathogenic T cells in Crohn’s disease predominantly produce interferon γ (membrane bound), tumour necrosis factor (TNF)α and interleukin (IL)-23 whereas ulcerative colitis is characterised by production of IL-5 and IL-13.2,3

 The increased production of “Th1” type cytokines in Crohn’s disease is probably related to increased activation of mucosal dendritic cells and macrophages, and the pivotal function of membrane associated (Toll-like receptor (TLR)) and intracellular (nucleotide oligomerisation domain (NOD) family) receptors in the activation of these antigen presenting cells (APC) has now been well established.
-Both receptors are key mediators of innate host defence, crucially involved in maintaining intestinal homeostasis.4 In healthy subjects, the colonic mucosa harbours “non-inflammatory” dendritic cells, expressing low levels of TLR2 and TLR4 and producing cytokines such as IL-10, contributing to a non-inflammatory environment,5,6 but in the mucosa of patients with Crohn’s disease the production of IL-12 is greatly increased.7–9 Dendritic cells in both ulcerative colitis and Crohn’s disease have an activated phenotype with higher levels of the …
+Both receptors are key mediators of innate host defence, crucially involved in maintaining intestinal homeostasis.4 In healthy subjects, the colonic mucosa harbours “non-inflammatory” dendritic cells, expressing low levels of TLR2 and TLR4 and producing cytokines such as IL-10, contributing to a non-inflammatory environment,5,6 but in the mucosa of patients with Crohn’s disease the production of IL-12 is greatly increased.7–,9 Dendritic cells in both ulcerative colitis and Crohn’s disease have an activated phenotype with higher levels of …

 Competing interests: None.